hutongyan/tp/docs/UserGuide.md

 ### Listing all persons : `list_users`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the user list.
 Supports additional filters as well.

 Format: `list_users [e/EMAIL] [n/NAME] [m/MEMBERSHIP_STATUS] [t/TAG]`